Face-to-face teachers naturally do it, but how can teacher presence in the online classroom ensure or boost student engagement?

 Polls: If you have access to a feature such as this the students can measure their own assumption

-Self Checks and Options to seek help: Built into any online classroom can be low-stakes, self check opportunities which mimic real assessments, but allow the participant to know if s/he needs intervention before an actual assessment.
+Self Checks and Options to seek help: Built into any online classroom can be low-stakes, self-check opportunities that mimic real assessments, but allow the participant to know if s/he needs intervention before an actual assessment.

-If you are lucky enough to have a LMS to teach through some of these are built in features.
+If you are lucky enough to have an LMS to teach through some of these are built-in features.
 Review these LMS features shared in Digital Feedback Quest.

 Synchronous Teacher Presence

 Discussions Offline: Facilitators should have an alternative way to contact the participant or guardian of any student.
-Sometimes this is used as a work-around for technology, but could be for a check-in with home as well.
+Sometimes this is used as a work-around for technology but could be for check-in with the home as well.